MouseSuite/rodbfc/README.md

 ## Contributing
 Contributions are welcome!
 Please contact [ajoshi@usc.edu](mailto:ajoshi@usc.edu) for further discussion.

-## Issues and Support
-If you encounter any issues or need assistance, please create a [Jira Issue](https://bitbucket.org/brainsuite/rodbfc/jira) in our repository.

 ## Acknowledgments
 - This tool was developed by [Anand A Joshi](ajoshi@usc.edu) and [Ronald Salloum](rsalloum@usc.edu).
 This project is supported by NIH Grant R01-NS121761 (PIs: David Shattuck and Allan MacKenzie-Graham).